bodapativinodkumarbvk/sample-app/README.md

 - Terraform files are saved under Terraform folder
 - terraform.tfvars file -> stores all variables
 - main.tf file -> defines the resrouces to to deployed

+You can access the website at following URL http://sample-demo-webpage.s3-website.eu-west-2.amazonaws.com/index.html